OverlyDevoted/Develop.games-Responsibe/README.md

 # Develope.games | Responsiveness Update
 One innocent day, when I was watching Pirate Software livestream, the stream-master Thor, talked about a compendium for aspiring game devs.
 So I decided to check the website on my phone for myself as I'm somewhat of an avid game dev...
 And oh my god, the things I saw...
 UNRESPONSIVE DESIGN!

 As an apprentice in front-end magic I decided to dibble and dabble and try to make the website more mobile usable for mobile goblins.
-I tried to not compromise on the simplicity of the website and the minimal use of javascript and more modern CSS features.
+I tried to not compromise on the simplicity of the website and the minimal use of javascript and utilize more modern CSS features.
 With this I hope I can show stream-master Thor that there's another way, a more responsive way...

 ## Initial analysis
 ### User experience from user standpoint